Projective homogeneous varieties of Picard rank one in small characteristic: Introduction

 \begin{proposition*} Let $G$ be a simple and simply connected algebraic group over an algebraically closed field $k$.
 Let $f \colon G \rightarrow G^\prime$ be an isogeny.\\ Then there exists a unique factorisation of $f$ as

 where $\rho$ is a central isogeny and $\pi$ is either the identity or - when the Dynkin diagram of $G$ has an edge of multiplicity $p$ - the very special isogeny $\pi_G$. \end{proposition*}

-We introduce and prove \Cref{main} in \Cref{sec2}.
-As the exception in type $G_2$ confirms, there is no way to prove this result using general geometric arguments nor working over $\Z$, so we proceed by a case-by-case analysis.
+We introduce and prove the first part of \Cref{main} in \Cref{sec2}.
+As the different behaviour in type $G_2$ confirms, there is no way to prove this result using general geometric arguments nor working over $\Z$, so we proceed by a case-by-case analysis.
 The proof essentially articulates in three steps: the first one consists of some elementary reductions, showing that it is enough to prove that if $P$ has maximal reduced subgroup and $G$ acts faithfully on $G/P$, then $P$ must be itself reduced.
 The second step is exploiting the explicit matricial description of the quotient seen as a representation of a Levi subgroup of $P_{\text{red}}$.
 Finally, the last step involves considering some of the structure constants (chosen so that they do not vanish, depending on the characteristic) and concluding using the notion of very special isogeny.\\

 Next, we consider the case of characteristic $2$ and type $G_2$, with short simple root $\alpha_1$ and long simple root $\alpha_2$.
 Perhaps surprisingly, the analogous strategy of proof works when the reduced part is $P^{\alpha_2}$, but fails when considering $P^{\alpha_1}$, due to the vanishing of structure constants.
-We deduce that there exist exactly two $p$-Lie subalgebras of $\Lie G$ strictly containing $\Lie P^{\alpha_1}$, which are furthermore not $p$-Lie ideals of $\Lie G$.
-We describe them explicitly and consider the corresponding subgroups of height one in $G$, which give rise to two new parabolic subgroups.
+We deduce that there exist exactly two maximal $p$-Lie subalgebras $\mathfrak{h}$ and $\mathfrak{l}$ of $\Lie G$ strictly containing $\Lie P^{\alpha_1}$.
+We describe them explicitly and consider the corresponding subgroups of height one in $G$, which give rise to two new parabolic subgroups denoted $P_{\mathfrak{h}}$ and $P_{\mathfrak{l}}$.
 Then we study the corresponding homogeneous spaces, by means of the description of $G_2$ as the automorphism group of an octonion algebra, as in \cite{SV} and \cite{Heinloth}.
-One turns out to be isomorphic to the projective space $\proj^5$, while we realize the other as a divisor in the $\SO_7$-homogeneous variety of isotropic $3$-planes in a $7$-dimensional vector space.
-For the sake of brevity, computations concerning the group $G_2$ and its root subgroups can be found in the Appendix [\ref{sec4}].\\
+One turns out to be isomorphic to the projective space $\proj^5$, while we realize the other as a hyperplane section of the $\Sp_6$-homogeneous variety of isotropic $3$-dimensional subspaces in a $6$-dimensional vector space (the study of the second variety, carried on in \Cref{section_Pl}, is computational and slightly cumbersome).
+For the sake of brevity, computations concerning the group $G_2$ and its root subgroups can be found in the Appendix [\ref{sec4}].
+We conclude this part with the following result (see \Cref{parabolics_G2} for a more detailed statement), which allows in particular to end the proof of \Cref{main}.

+\begin{proposition*} Let $G$ be of type $G_2$ in characteristic two.\\ Then the nonreduced parabolic subgroups of $G$ having $P^{\alpha_1}$ as reduced part are either of standard type, or obtained from $P_{\mathfrak{l}}$ and $P_{\mathfrak{h}}$ by pulling back with an iterated Frobenius homomorphism. \end{proposition*}

 We deduce in \Cref{sec3} the desired consequence of \Cref{main}: the statement focuses exclusively on the classification of parabolic subgroups with maximal reduced part, and requires no assumptions on the characteristic of the base field.